mohitrajain/wire-docs/src/how-to/install/dependencies.md

-(dependencies)=
+<a id="dependencies"></a>

-# Dependencies on operator's machine
+# Dependencies on operator’s machine

-In order to operate a wire-server installation, you'll need a bunch of software like Ansible, `kubectl` and Helm.
+In order to operate a wire-server installation, you’ll need a bunch of software like Ansible, `kubectl` and Helm.

 Together with a matching checkout of the wire-server-deploy repository,